Rudi Georgi

-Dr. Rudi Georgi (25 December 1927, in Bockau – 18 March 2020) was a politician and public official in the German Democratic Republic.
+Dr. Rudi Georgi (25 December 1927 in Bockau – 18 March 2020) was a German politician and public official in the German Democratic Republic.

 Between 1973 and 1989 he served as a junior member of the country's Council of Ministers, being one of the (at times more than fifteen) government ministers responsible for an industrial sector deemed important enough to justify having its own minister: he was the "Minister for the Production of Tooling and Processing Machinery".